American Myths - Did you believe all 10?

 Unlike dealing with Wal-Mart, an eBay transaction is with a real person, self-selected and untrained, making his own judgments.
 Real people are not always professional, polite, considerate, or remember to sign their check or tell you the address to ship to.
 Real people have computer breakdowns and are hospitalized and lose email and go on vacation and die, any of which can delay shipping.

 We compiled statistics years ago showing that most problems occur in a mere 10 product categories, 10 out of hundreds.
-Aside from those categories, nearly all the remaining problems are caused by a failure to communicate - send email, receive it, respond to it, understand it.
+Beyond those categories, nearly all the remaining problems are caused by a failure to communicate - send email, receive it, respond to it, understand it.

 Failure to respond to email is the reason most cited for giving Negative feedback.
 It's ignoring responsibility and everyone knows it.
 Failing to respond to email is inexcusable.

 And keep up with the news.
-Remember that widely reported CBS/FBI sting proving that more than 90% of sports autographs are fake everywhere including eBay.
+Remember that widely reported CBS/FBI sting proving that 90% of sports autographs are fake everywhere including on eBay.
 You're expected to know that.

 Psychologists point out that we apply our own scruples to our business practices.
 If we are trustworthy, we tend to trust others.
 So read the auction fine print.
-Some sellers make a point of threatening bidders.
-It's wise to interpret that as saying "Don't trust me!"
+Some sellers make a point of spelling out everything bad buyers might do, and threatening us.
+That seller is revealing himself.
+He's saying "Don't trust me."

 Each item is sold to the highest bidder in a "silent auction."
 A large percentage of the items offered at eBay result in sales, including those that have a Reserve minimum.
 In almost all cases sellers get their money and buyers get their treasure.